ChHarding/PensieveAI/Docs/Developer_Guide.md

 ### File and Module Structure

-All code exists in a single `.py` file (e.g., `app_streamlit.py`).
+- All code exists in a single `.py` file (e.g., `app_streamlit.py`).
 There are no classes or module hierarchies, but the structure is amenable to future refactoring into multiple modules (e.g., a module for file reading, a module for prompt generation and API calls, etc.).
+- The `Transcripts` folder has some samples of transcripts from a project I have done in the past.
+Feel free to use them as sample data to run the application.

 ### Potential Enhancements